Bucketlist Travels logo

 Kaikoura

-There are many remarkable things about whale-watching here, not least their 95% success rate at finding giant sperm whales – the world’s largest toothed predator – that are present here in New Zealand all year round.
-Owner-run by local Maori families, it combines state-of-the-art whale-finding technology and traditional Maori folklore.
-You can whale-watch on kayaks too.
+There are many remarkable things about Whale Watch Kaikoura, not least their 95 per cent success rate at finding giant sperm whales – the world’s largest toothed predator – regardless of when you step on board.

 Good for age: 4+